Skip to main content

 Codebooks are arranged in reference number order.
 As a general rule, raw questionnaire items appear first for a given survey year, followed by items from such instruments as the Information Sheet and Employer Supplement.
 Variables from the main body of the questionnaire are followed by created or constructed variables drawn from an external data source, such as the County & City Data Book.

 Beginning with the 1993 CAPI surveys, questions relating to each job/employer, which were formerly located within the unique Employer Supplements, are merged with the main questionnaire items.
-A comparison of the reference number assignments used for the 1988 PAPI and 1993 CAPI variables appear in Table 1 and provide users with a sample set of reference numbers.
+A comparison of the reference number assignments used for the 1988 PAPI and 1993 CAPI variables appear in Tables 1 and provide users with a sample set of reference numbers.
 Users should note that not all survey year assignments will be ordered in precisely this manner.

 Table 1.
-NLSY79 1988 and 1993 Reference Number Assignment
+NLSY79 1988 and 1993 reference number assignment

-1988 PAPI 1993 CAPI
+1988 PAPI Rnum

-R25000.-R28927.
-All Raw, Edited and Created Variables R41001.-R44308.
-All Raw, Edited and Created Variables
+All Raw, Edited and Created Variables R25000.-R28927.
+R41001.-R44308.

-R25000.-R27467.
-Questionnaire Items R41001.-R43988.
-Questionnaire Items including the Employer Supplement series
+Questionnaire Items R25000.-R27467.
+R41001.-R43988. (including the Employer Supplement series) Note 1.1

-R27469.-R27501.
-Information Sheet Items R43989.-R44036.
-Information Sheet Items
+Information Sheet Items R27469.-R27501.
+R43989.-R44036.

-R27506.-R27609.
-Household Record R44037.-R44126.
-Household Record
+Household Record R27506.-R27609.
+R44037.-R44126.

-R27610.-R28254.
-Employer Supplement (ES) 1
+Employer Supplement (ES

-R28255.-R28371.
-Children's Record Form R44127.-R44162.
-Children's Record Form
+Children's Record Form R28255.-R28371.
+R44127.-R44162.

-R28372.-R28690.
-Childhood Residence Calendar 2
+Childhood Residence Calendar

-R28704.-R28729.
-Created Variables R44163.-R44205.
-Created Variables
+Created Variables R28704.-R28729.
+R44163.-R44205.

-R28735.-R28811.
-Supplemental Fertility File Variables
+Supplemental Fertility File Variables R28735.-R28811.

-R28825.-R28927.
-Geocode Variables R44206.-R44308.
-Geocode Variables
+Geocode Variables R28825.-R28927.
+R44206.-R44308.

 Note: PAPI refers to paper-and-pencil interviews which were conducted with the NLSY79 during 1979-92.
 CAPI or computer-assisted personal interviews began for the full NLSY79 cohort in 1993.

-1 Beginning in 1993, variables from the employer supplement series are included within the raw questionnaire items.
+Note 1.1: Beginning in 1993, variables from the employer supplement series are included within the raw questionnaire items.

-2 The childhood residence retrospective was unique to 1988.
+Note 1.2: The childhood residence retrospective was unique to 1988.

 The following figures give users an example of codebook pages before (Figure 1) and after (Figure 2) CAPI implementation.

 Figure 1.
-NLSY79 Sample PAPI Codeblock
+NLSY79 sample PAPI codeblock

 Figure 2.
-NLSY79 Sample CAPI Codeblock
+NLSY79 sample CAPI codeblock

-Coding Information: Each codeblock entry presents the set of legitimate codes that a variable may assume along with a text entry describing the codes.
+Coding Information.
+Each codeblock entry presents the set of legitimate codes that a variable may assume along with a text entry describing the codes.

 Dichotomous (or variables answered yes/no) are uniformly coded "Yes" = 1, "No" = 0.
 Other dichotomous variables have frequently been reformulated so this convention may be followed.